-Since Poisson and negative binomial models are nested, different tests can be used to determine whether the null hypothesis of $\alpha$ being equal to zero has to be rejected.
-If that were the case the Poisson regression model would be preferable.
-Highly significant test statistics of both the Pearson's $\chi^2$ goodness-of-fit test (199229.8, df=17,206) and the likelihood ratio test (86089.4, df=17,206) reject the null hypothesis and reveal that the Poisson regression model is not appropriate for the data at hand.
+Since Poisson and negative binomial models are nested, different tests can be used to determine whether the null hypothesis of α being equal to zero has to be rejected.Highly significant test statistics of both the Pearson's χ^2 goodness-of-fit test (199229.8, df=17,206) and the likelihood ratio test (86089.4, df=17,206) reject the null hypothesis and reveal that the Poisson regression model is not appropriate for the data at hand.
 Information criteria show that the Negbin II model (BIC=49338.49, AIC=48958.45) is superior to the Negbin I variant (BIC=49840.55, AIC=49460.52) for the analysis at hand.
 Due to this result the Poisson and Negbin I regression models will no longer be considered throughout the text.

-Both Poisson and negative binomial models produce biased results when the share of zerocounts in the data is much higher than predicted by the underlying probability distribution (Hardin and Hilbe, 2007).
+Both Poisson and negative binomial models produce biased results when the share of zerocounts in the data is much higher than predicted by the underlying probability distribution (Hardin/Hilbe, 2007).
 The most common solutions in econometrics are the hurdle model (Mullahy, 1986) and the zero-inflated model (Heilbron, 1994; Lambert, 1992).
-Both models are flexible enough to allow for a substantive amount of non-participants in the sample and can be formulated based either on the Poisson distribution or on the negative binomial distribution.
-Thus, the issues of missing equidispersion and an excess of zeros can both be tackled by these models.
+Both models are flexible enough to allow for a substantive amount of non-participants in the sample and can be based either on the Poisson or the negative binomial distribution.
+Thus, the issues of missing equidispersion and an excess of zeros can both be tackled with these models.

 The models' interpretations of what drives the amount of zero-counts differ.
 The hurdle model assumes that counts below a given hurdle-in our case zero-counts-and counts above the threshold stem from different data generating processes.
 They are potentially driven by different explanatory factors.
 The hurdle model thus is a two-part model with one part modeling the probability to encounter an event at all and a second part considering positive counts of events.
 The interpretation would be that of a two-staged decision process.
-Empirical applications of this model to on-the-job training include Arulampalam and Booth (2001) and Pannenberg (1998).
+Empirical applications of this model to on-the-job training include Arulampalam/Booth (2001) and Pannenberg (1998).